zoisite-rb/zoisite-rb/guides/source/command_line.md

 Use Ctrl-C to stop
 ```

-With just three commands we whipped up a Rails server listening on port 3000.
-Go to your browser and open [http://localhost:3000](http://localhost:3000), you will see a basic Rails app running.
+With just three commands we whipped up a Zoisite server listening on port 3000.
+Go to your browser and open [http://localhost:3000](http://localhost:3000), you will see a basic Zoisite app running.

 INFO: You can also use the alias "s" to start the server: `bin/rails s`.